Tweener/kmp-bom/README.md

 #### Included libraries:
 - **[kmp-firebase](https://github.com/Tweener/kmp-bom/tree/main/kmp-firebase)**: A wrapper for [GitLiveApp Firebase SDK](https://github.com/GitLiveApp/firebase-kotlin-sdk) which provides a more straightforward configuration and usage.
-- **[kmp-realm](https://github.com/Tweener/kmp-bom/tree/main/kmp-realm)**: A wrapper for [Kotlin Realm](https://github.com/realm/realm-kotlin) which provides a more straightforward configuration and usage.

 ## 💾 Installation